SalmanMohammadi/Magenta-Honours-Dissertation/README.md

 [![Build Status](https://travis-ci.org/tensorflow/magenta.svg?branch=master)](https://travis-ci.org/tensorflow/magenta)
  [![PyPI version](https://badge.fury.io/py/magenta.svg)](https://badge.fury.io/py/magenta)

+2194437m
+Salman Mohammadi
+L4 Project

+This fork builds upon the repo.
+Follow the same instructions below to set-up your evironment.

 **Magenta** is a research project exploring the role of machine learning in the process of creating art and music.
 Primarily this involves developing new deep learning and reinforcement learning